Craig Newmark: Personal life

 Newmark married Eileen Whelpley in December 2012, and they enjoy birding together.
-He currently lives in New York City, flies commercial, does not own a car, and prefers using public transport.
+He currently lives in New York City, flies commercial, does not own a car, wears common clothing, and prefers using public transport.

 Newmark describes himself as a non-practicing, secular Jew, joking that his rabbi was the singer Leonard Cohen.
 He is also a fan of Tori Amos, Lou Reed, and the TV shows Pushing Daisies and The Simpsons.

 Newmark's net worth is estimated to be in the hundreds of millions of dollars.
 In April 2020, Forbes estimated his net worth to be $1.3 billion but he has since dropped off its billionaires list.
 In an interview published by Nieman Lab in 2017, he called a prior $400 million Forbes estimate of his net worth "bogus" and said that "by monetizing Craigslist the way I did in 1999, I probably gave away already 90 percent or more of my potential net worth."

 Newmark opposed the Iraq War and believed White House journalists “failed in their jobs” and did not "speak truth to power".
 In 2014, he was one of 60 Democratic Party donors who urged the creation of a system of public election funding.
 In 2016, Newmark joined with the progressive RAD Campaign and Lincoln Park Strategies to commission a poll examining user perceptions about social media conflicts during the 2016 election.

 Newmark supported Barack Obama's election campaign in 2008, volunteering for him on the campaign trail as an "official technology surrogate" and praising his use of technology to promote grassroots democracy.
 In the 2020 election, Newmark supported Joe Biden's campaign, citing his "commitment to fighting corruption" and "record of standing up for our veterans".

+In March 2026, Newmark published an article on LinkedIn titled "My politics for-real", writing, "Most of what's assumed or written about my views is bullshit" and "Words like 'liberal' and 'conservative' and even 'libertarian' don't have much meaning anymore.
+They don't describe me and they don't really describe many people I know."